 Go to the beach

-The Chowpatty beach is a perfect destination if ou’re looking for thing to do with kids in Mumbai.
+The Chowpatty beach is a perfect destination if you’re looking for things to do in Mumbai with kids.
 Forget about swimsuits though, it’s not that kind of beach.
 Just imagine you’re going for a picnic and prepare everything you need accordingly.
 You can sit on the blanket, enjoy the snacks, listen to the sound of waves.
-The kids would make their sand castles and enjoy running around on the sand.
+The kids would make their sandcastles and enjoy running around on the sand.
 Make sure to buy kulfi, corn on the cob (bhutta), coconut water or roasted peanuts from the local vendors.

 Go shopping at the Crawford market